viamrobotics/docs/docs/components/camera/join-pointclouds.md

 {{% /tab %}}
 {{< /tabs >}}

-The following attributes are available for join pointcloud views:
+The following attributes are available for join point clouds views:

 | Name | Inclusion | Description |
 | ---- | --------- | ----------- |